-SEC & FINRA Sanctions Against JP Morgan Securities
+SEC, FINRA & MSRB Sanctions Against JP Morgan Securities

 FINRA Fines for IPO Prospectus Failures

-August 2025: FINRA censured JP Morgan Securities and imposed a $150,000 fine for failing to ensure the proper delivery of IPO prospectuses to institutional clients.
-Hundreds of IPOs were affected between 2018 and 2021, as supervisory systems were inadequate.
+August 2025: FINRA censured JP Morgan Securities and imposed a $150,000 fine for failing to ensure proper delivery of IPO prospectuses to institutional clients.
+Hundreds of IPOs were affected between 2018 and 2021 due to inadequate supervisory systems.

 Supervisory Failures in Preferred Stock Trades

-July 2025: FINRA sanctioned the firm $350,000, along with $157,505 in restitution and over $1.6 million in disgorgement, for supervisory failures tied to short-term trading of syndicate preferred stocks.
+July 2025: FINRA sanctioned the firm $350,000, along with $157,505 in restitution and more than $1.6 million in disgorgement, for supervisory failures tied to short-term trading of syndicate preferred stocks.
 Representatives allegedly recommended unsuitable short-term trades that resulted in investor losses.

 Regulation M & Supervisory Violations

-April 2025: FINRA found 250 instances of late or inaccurate securities distribution filings.
-The firm also lacked supervisory procedures to ensure compliance, leading to additional sanctions.
+April 2025: FINRA found approximately 250 instances of late or inaccurate securities distribution filings.
+The firm also lacked adequate supervisory procedures to ensure compliance.

 Short Interest Reporting Errors